Pietrek1989/Capstone-proposition/README.md

 ## Proposition 1 : Boutique hotel
-My friends have a kind of rental house that they rent to the Tourists and I though it would be nice and useful to make a Website
+My friends have a kind of rental house that they rent to the Tourists and I though it would be nice and useful because its real use to make a Website where customers can book.

 ### Features: